 How often do we compare our happiness to how happy the people around us seem to be?
 How often do we say, “I’ll be happy when … [insert thing that will make you happy here]”?

 In the BYU-Pathway Worldwide special broadcast in November 2018, General Authority Seventy Elder Robert C. Gay said, “You are continuing to be a disciple of Jesus Christ, progressing to receive everything that God has. … The question is not, ‘Am I happy’ but rather ‘What lack I yet?’1 And what do I need to do to move my life ahead in the way that Heavenly Father would have me move it ahead.”

 As you think about ways you can improve and become a better disciple of Jesus Christ, it’s important to recognize the good that you’re already doing.

-Consider reflecting on these questions in your journal and writing your own thoughts and goals.
+Consider reflecting on these questions by writing in your journal your own thoughts and goals.

 Believe in your capacity to do great things — stand a little taller